Bamford Grange: A Lost House in Adswood

 In 1921, the Machins moved to 9 Davenport Park Road, in the Davenport Park private estate, and Bamford Grange was back on the market.
 The sellers would still able to claim it was 'secluded', as industry and housing was yet to encroach on its peace.
 The buyer was John Harroway, who moved in with his wife Hilda.
 It seems they converted the coach house into a separate dwelling, perhaps for their servants, as the 1930 Electoral Register records a John Hardman and Edith Hardman living at 'The Lodge.'

-John Harroway was born in Blyth, Northumberland in 1873; his father was a 'mariner'.
+John Harroway was born in Blyth, Northumberland on 12 September 1872; his father was a 'mariner'.
 By 1891 he had left home and was in lodgings in Salford working as a Grocer's assistant.
 A 1914 Directory lists a Jonathan Harroway, grocer at 13 Higher Hillgate, Stockport, which may well be him.
-From this beginning he rose to be the manager of a local chain of grocery shops, Nathaniel Gould and Co.
-The firm had been founded in 1848 as a tea merchant in Market Street, Manchester by Derbyshire-born Nathaniel Gould (1824 - 1874), but by Harroway's time had been sold to other owners, although trading under the Gould name.
+From this beginning he rose to be the owner of a local chain of grocery shops, Nathaniel Gould and Co.
+The firm had been founded in 1848 as a tea merchant in Market Street, Manchester by Derbyshire-born Nathaniel Gould (1824 - 1874).
+Harroway purchased the business, but kept the Gould name.
 Nathaniel's son Nathaniel (usually known as Nat Gould) lived in Australia for some years, and became a famous writer and novelist.

 The cost of butter they give as 300 per cent up, yet people only get 1 oz. of butter per head and for the rest substitute margarine, which actually means a credit to reduction instead of an increase ...
 Cheese consumption has increased by 400 per cent, because it is taking place of meat, and so on.A statement worthy of a 21st century politician, you might think, but the authors of letters to the editor were not impressed by his logic.